 7 steps to living healthy

 Humans (you and me) are constantly looking for a quick, as-seen-on-TV solution to healthy living.
-Each your more and more money is spent trying to find that holy grail or the fountain of youth.
+Each year more and more money is spent trying to find that holy grail or the fountain of youth.

 As a matter of fact…